A tropical version of Hilbert polynomial (in dimension one): Introduction

-The main result of the paper (see Theorem~\ref{period} and Corollary~\ref{quasi-linear}) states that the tropical Hilbert function $d(s)$ is {\it quasi-linear}, i.~e. coincides with a sum $Hs+r(s)$ (for sufficiently large $s$) of a linear function $Hs$ (see (\ref{-1})) and a periodic function $r(s)$ with an integer period.
+The main result of the paper (see Theorem~\ref{period} and Corollary~\ref{quasi-linear}) states that the tropical Hilbert function $d(k)$ is {\it quasi-linear}, i.~e. coincides (for sufficiently big $k$) with a sum $Hk+r(k)$ of a linear function $Hk$ (see (\ref{-1})) and a periodic function $r(k)$ with an integer period.

-Recall that in the classical commutative algebra Hilbert function of an ideal in $F[X_1,\dots,X_m]$ is a polynomial (for sufficiently large degrees filtrations).
+Recall that in classical commutative algebra the Hilbert function of an ideal in $F[X_1,\dots,X_m]$ is a polynomial (for sufficiently large degrees).
 In its turn, the degree of this polynomial is less than $m$ (in particular, in case $m=1$ Hilbert polynomial is a constant).
-In the tropical setting which we study, the degree of the tropical Hilbert function can be less or equal to $m$, and the coefficient at the power of $m$ equals the entropy $H$ (provided that the function is approximated by a polynomial).
-Thus, in case of dimension $m=1$ which we study in the present paper, the tropical Hilbert function $d(s)$ coincides with the linear function $Hs$ up to a periodic function (for sufficiently large $s$).
+One can directly generalize the definition of a tropical Hilbert function to $m$-variate tropical polynomials based on the tropical Macaulay matrix for $m$-variate polynomials.
+This function grows asymptotically as $H\cdot k^m$ where $H$ is defined similary to (\ref{-2}) (cf. \cite{G20}).
+In case of dimension $m=1$ which we study in the present paper, the tropical Hilbert function $d(k)$ coincides with the linear function $Hk$ up to a periodic function (for sufficiently large $k$).

+In \cite{MR} tropical ideals in the semiring of tropical polynomials are introduced, they have some features similar to classical ideals: in particular, it is proved that Hilbert function of a tropical homogeneous ideal is eventually a polynomial.